4src/fish/README.md

 o
 # Rules of merging

+some cuts are more ifnromative that others

+unformative cuts can be ignored

+keys effect: most cts are uniformative; different goals lead to different cuts

+cuts can we equal frequency or equal width (i prefer equal frequency)

+cuts can nonly cut whenthe n+1 thing is different to the n thing

+cuts should be abovied whene cut-hi - cut.lo is too small (e.g. 33% of sd)

 if a rule'attr  contains all values of a symbolic colum, ignore that attr

 similarlay, if a merge runs -nf to inf, ignore it